ducblog/goyllo.github.io/_posts/2015-06-06-internet-get-news-in-emails-direct-on-specific-categories.markdown

 permalink: internet/get-news-in-your-email/
 tags:
 - Google-Alert
+description: How to setup Google Alert news to get your favorite news directly in your email address.
 ---

 A Google Alert is one of the amazing products of <a href="/google/">Google</a> Company, it will help to get specific news on any topic, directly to the Gmail inbox.